Health Care Innovation (HCIN)

 HCIN 6000 The American Health Care System

 The American health care system is a product of its history and of policy decisions made in doctors' offices, boardrooms, and congressional committee chambers over many decades—and presents opportunities for innovation.
-This course examines the structure and economics of the various components of health care financing and delivery in the United States, including private health insurance, Medicare, telehealth, and behavioral health; surveys the present structure of the American health care system and the history of efforts to reform health care at the federal level; and evaluates efforts to reform payment, expand access, and improve the quality of health care services.
+This course examines the structure and economics of health care financing and delivery in the United States, including private health insurance, Medicare, pharmaceuticals, and behavioral health; surveys the present structure of the American health care system and the history of efforts to reform health care at the federal level; and evaluates efforts to reform payment, expand access, and improve the quality of health care services.
 Lectures and interviews by active experts address successful policy change in health care, being a policy advocate, and proposing innovations to address needs within the health care system.
+You will draft a policy memo that analyzes an exigent challenge and recommends a policy innovation to inform and persuade a decision-maker of your choice.

 Fall